piechartssuck/courses/content/walkthroughs/07-walkthrough.md

 ## Assumptions

+While there are approaches to imputing discrete data, *we’ll be covering the case for those items that have scales considered to be continuous* (e.g. Likert scale).
 If you have taken statistics in the past, then you likely know about these things called *assumptions*, or criteria that have to be satisfied before running a statistical test (e.g. *t*-test, ANOVA, etc.).
 This is also true when dealing with missing data points, in that we have to determine if our data is

 <center>
 <table class=" lightable-paper table" style="font-size: 13ptpx; font-family: Roboto Condensed; margin-left: auto; margin-right: auto; width: auto !important; margin-left: auto; margin-right: auto;">